3D Printers for Food: Technology and Applications

 - Creating new food shapes is a way for people to be creative and have fun.

 It will be interesting to see if people feel that the advantages of the latest food printers outweigh any disadvantages.
 It will also be interesting to see how the technology improves over time.
-As of the first quarter in 2017, there seem to be quite a lot of prototype printers that produce food but not many final versions.
+As of fall 2017, there seem to be quite a lot of prototype printers that produce food but not many final versions of devices within the price range of consumers.
 3D food printing may remain a novelty or it may become a mainstream way of preparing at least some types of food.
 Time will tell.

 © 2014 Linda Crampton